 Parts of The Brain That Are Mostly Affected by Drug Abuse.

 We know by now that drugs cause damage to the brain and brain function.
 While drugs have an impact on a number of areas in the brain, there are 3 main areas most heavily affected by drug or alcohol abuse.

-- The extended amygdala- This area of the brain plays a major role in stressful feelings like anxiety, irritability, uncomfortability, all of which characterize the feelings of withdrawal after the euphoric drug high fades, motivating the person to seek drugs again to avoid this stressful feelings.
-This circuit of the brain becomes increasingly sensitive with continued drug use and over time, a person who struggles with addiction used drugs to get temporary relief from this discomfort that was initially caused by using drugs to begin with.
-This helps attribute to the cycle of drug seeking behavior as they would rather get high then feel their emotions.
+- The extended amygdala- This area of the brain plays a major role in stressful feelings like anxiety, irritability, uncomfortability, all of which characterize the feelings of withdrawal after the euphoric drug high fades, motivating the person to seek drugs again to avoid these stressful feelings.
+This circuit of the brain becomes increasingly sensitive with continued drug use and over time, a person who struggles with addiction used drugs to get temporary relief from this discomfort that was initially caused by using drugs, to begin with.
+This helps attribute to the cycle of drug-seeking behavior as they would rather get high then feel their emotions.

 - The prefrontal cortex- This part of the brain is crucial.
-It powers the ability to think, plan, problem solve, decision making, and the ability to exert self control over impulses.
+It powers the ability to think, plan, problem-solve, decision making, and the ability to exert self-control over impulses.
 This is also the last part of the brain to mature, making teens more vulnerable.
 This is why it is illegal to even drink before you turn the age of 21, the brain has not yet fully developed until later on in life.
-Shifting the balance between this circuit, to the reward circuit, and then back to the stress circuits of the basal ganglia and extended amygdala are what makes a person with a substance use disorder seek drugs compulsively with reduced impulse control.
+Shifting the balance between this circuit, to the reward circuit, and then back to the stress circuits of the basal ganglia and extended amygdala is what makes a person with a substance use disorder seek drugs compulsively with reduced impulse control.